ednieuw/NanoESP32-BW-RGBW-clock/README.md

 Delivery to The Netherlands was within a week.
 Piece of cake.<br>
 The boards looked perfect and soldering the components was easy.

-In [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.
+In this [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.

 [PCB in Action](https://github.com/user-attachments/assets/d6f986bc-7fbc-4ec3-888b-1f40599507ed) <br>
 All LEDs functioning.